asmaps/awesomewm/README.md

 Install vicious.
 On debian based systems install `awesome-extra` package.

-Then put rc.lua in ~/.config/awesome/ to use the config
+Symlink rc.lua and icons folder to your ~/.config/awesome/ by using ` init.sh`.

 ## required files